ibm-cloud-docs/vpc/fl-ordering.md

 To create a flow log collector by using the IBM Cloud console, follow these steps:

-1. Navigate to the [Virtual Private Cloud](https://cloud.ibm.com/vpc/) page in the IBM Cloud console.
-2. Select **Gen 2 Compute**.
-3. In the left navigation pane, click **Flow Log Collectors (beta)**.
-The flow logs list appears.
+1. Log in to your whitelisted IBM Cloud account and go to [https://cloud.ibm.com/vpc-ext/network/flowLogs](https://test.cloud.ibm.com/vpc-ext/network/flowLogs).
+The flow logs list view appears.

   ![Flow Log Collector List View](./images/list-view-01.png "Flow Log Collector List View")

-4. Click **Create flow log collector** to go to the flow logs provisioning page.
+2. Click **Create flow log collector** to go to the flow logs provisioning page.
-5. Enter values for the following fields:
+3. Enter values for the following fields:

   * **Name** - Type a unique name for your flow log collector.
   * **Resource group** - Select a resource group for your flow log collector.

-6. From the **Attach the flow log connector to** menu, choose a "target type" for the flow log.
+4. From the **Attach the flow log connector to** menu, choose a "target type" for the flow log.
 Depending on your selection, additional fields might be required.

   * **VPC** - Select a VPC.
 All network traffic within the selected VPC is logged.
   * **Subnet** -  Select a VPC and a subnet within the selected VPC.
 All traffic within the selected subnet is logged.